See exactly what JumpOnion analyzes — start to finish, on one page.

 Rule engine measures.
 LLM translates.

 A deterministic rule engine compares every metric to clean-jump targets and decides severity.
-Then Gemini 3 Pro turns that decision into language a parent and a 9-year-old can both act on.
+Then an LLM turns that decision into language a parent and a 9-year-old can both act on.
 The LLM never invents numbers — it's an interpreter, not a judge.

 This jump looks good overall.
 No major issues were identified.